How to Prevent Alzheimers

 There is an obvious relationship with aging and increases of chronic diseases.
 Associated with the increase in chronic disease is an underlying inflammatory response.

-Here is what is interesting.
-The paper went on to say that treating patients with anti-inflammatory agents results in relief for a number of aging-associated diseases. (drum roll please) even as remote as Alzheimer's or Parkinson's disease.
+The paper went on to say that treating patients with anti-inflammatory agents results in relief for a number of aging-associated diseases... (drum roll please) including Alzheimer's or Parkinson's disease.

 Inflammation in the Body Check this out and then come back.